gibsonlab/chronostrain/examples/database/README.md

 2. `ncbi-genome-download`: This can be obtained from the original author's <a href="https://github.com/kblin/ncbi-genome-download">github repo</a> or through
 <a href="https://anaconda.org/bioconda/ncbi-genome-download">conda</a>.
+3. `MetaPhlAn` (optional): Since we only require a single FASTA file for defining a marker seed (one (multi-)FASTA file per marker), it is possible to extract and use MetaPhlAn marker genes for ChronoStrain's markers.
-3. `MetaPhlAn`: Since we will be extracting marker seeds from MetaPhlan (we will use version 4 as an example), the user should also install it <a href="https://huttenhower.sph.harvard.edu/metaphlan/">(LINK)</a> and know where the database files are located.
+The notebooks optionally include the ability to read MetaPhlan (we will use version 4 as an example) pickled database files.
+The user should follow installation directions <a href="https://huttenhower.sph.harvard.edu/metaphlan/">(LINK)</a> and know where the database pickle files are located.
 *Note: By default (as of Oct.
 2022), one can follow the MetaPhlAn documentation and run `metaphlan --install`, which downloads/extracts a tarball into
   `<PYTHON_LIBS>/site-packages/metaphlan/metaphlan_databases`.*
-This path must be included into `settings.sh`.
+This path should be included into `settings.sh` if one wants to use these genes.

-# 3. The Recipe, Explained
+# 3. The Recipe, Explained using an Example

+The notebooks in this subdirectory are a bit more involved than what's described below.
+This README section just walks through an example.

 ## Step 1: Download and compile a RefSeq index
 Run the script `download_ncbi.sh`: